jputrino/f5-openstack-lbaasv2/README.rst

 Neutron
 ~~~~~~~

-You will need to make a few configurations in your Neutron environment to
-use the F5 OpenStack LBaasv2 plugin.
+You will need to make a few configurations in your Neutron environment in order to use the F5 OpenStack LBaasv2 plugin.

-    1. Edit :file:`/etc/neutron/neutron_lbaas.conf` and add F5 as the service
+1. Edit :file:`/etc/neutron/neutron_lbaas.conf` and add F5 as the service    provider.
+Comment out, or remove the default tag from, any other ``LOADBALANCERV2`` entries.
-    provider:

     .. code-block:: text

         $ vi /etc/neutron/neutron_lbaas.conf
         ...
-        service_provider = LOADBALANCERV2:F5:neutron_lbaas.
+        service_provider = LOADBALANCERV2:F5:neutron_lbaas.drivers.f5.driver.F5Driver:default
-        drivers.f5.driver.F5Driver:default
         ...

-    .. add info about the service provider tarball.

-    2. Edit :file:`/etc/neutron/neutron.conf` and add the ``lbaasv2``
+2. Edit :file:`/etc/neutron/neutron.conf` and add the ``lbaasv2`` service plugin.
+If there is an entry for LBaaSv1 (``lbaas``), remove it.
-    service plugin:

     .. code-block:: text